AdityaDutt/Music-Genre-Classification/Readme.md

 # Music Genre Classification

-Clasify music into two categores progessive rock and non-prog rock.
+Classify music into two categories progessive rock and non-prog rock.

 Firstly, minimum duration song, min_duration was found.
 Then, all songs were divided into chunks of minimum of 30 seconds or min_duration.
 Librosa is used to analyze music extract frequencies.
 It is a Python module to analyze audio signals in general but geared more towards music.
 It includes the nuts and bolts to build a MIR (Music information retrieval) system.
 After building features, two approaches were considered to build genre classifier
 - Extract a Mel spectrogram of song chunk and then design a convolution neural net to run on input spectrograms.
 Spectrograms of a prog and non prog song are shown in Fig. 1 and Fig 2.
 The accuracy with spectrograms was 70-73%.